mochatech1725/cb-sat-practice/README.md

    This will start both the frontend (Vue.js) and backend (Express.js) servers concurrently:
    - Frontend: http://localhost:5173
    - Backend API: http://localhost:3001

+   The database schema will be automatically created on first run.

 ### Individual Server Commands